-- 27.01 The Employer retains the right to contract out services provided by the Employer after analyzing its operation for the purpose of identifying cost-saving opportunities or improved service to the citizens of Sitka. - 27.02 Employer Notification of Intent to Contract Out - A. If the Employer develops a plan to contract out which includes a proposal to layoff bargaining unit employees, the Employer shall provide the Union with written notice after the Municipal Administrator approves the plan.
+The Employer retains the right to contract out services provided by the Employer after analyzing its operation for the purpose of identifying cost-saving opportunities or improved service to the citizens of Sitka.

+Section 24.02 Employer Notification of Intent to Contract Out

+A. If the Employer develops a plan to contract out which includes a proposal to layoff bargaining unit employees, the Employer shall provide the Union with written

+ASEA/AFSCME Local 52 & City and Borough of Sitka July 1, 2022 - June 30, 2025 Agreement Page 33 of 41 notice after the Municipal Administrator approves the plan.

-- B. The notification shall include information upon which the Employer based its decision to contract out the work including but not limited to the total cost savings anticipated by the Employer.
+B. The notification shall include information upon which the Employer based its decision to contract out the work including but not limited to the total cost savings anticipated by the Employer.
 Such information may include, but is not limited to, wages, benefits, and administrative costs.
-The Employer shall at the same time notify the Assembly of its intent to contract out work. - C. The notification shall be sent to the Union prior to issuing any Requests for Proposals ("RFP") seeking bids on the proposed work to be contracted out. - 27.03 Union Response to Employer Notification - A. The Union will have twenty (20) calendar days from the date of the notification in which to submit a letter of intent to submit a written proposal to the proposed contracting out of bargaining unit work.
-If the Union fails to send to the Municipal Administrator a written letter of intent under this paragraph within the twenty (20) calendar days from the date of the notification, the Employer may proceed to issue the RFP seeking bids on the proposed contracted out work. - B. If the Union submits a letter of intent to submit a proposal, the Union will have a total of forty-five (45) calendar days from the date of the Employer's notification to submit a written proposal to the Municipal Administrator.
+The Employer shall at the same time notify the Assembly of its intent to contract out work.

+C. The notification shall be sent to the Union prior to issuing any Requests for Proposals ("RFP") seeking bids on the proposed work to be contracted out.

+Section 24.03 Union Response to Employer Notification

+A. The Union will have twenty (20) calendar days from the date of the notification in which to submit a letter of intent to submit a written proposal to the proposed contracting out of bargaining unit work.
+If the Union fails to send to the Municipal Administrator a written letter of intent under this paragraph within the twenty (20) calendar days from the date of the notification, the Employer may proceed to issue the RFP seeking bids on the proposed contracted out work.

+B. If the Union submits a letter of intent to submit a proposal, the Union will have a total of forty-five (45) calendar days from the date of the Employer's notification to submit a written proposal to the Municipal Administrator.
 The Union's proposal shall identify cost-savings or improved services to be considered as alternatives to the Employer's plan to contract out work that displaces bargaining unit members.
-No RFP shall be issued until after the Union's proposal is received and considered. - 27.04 Once the Employer makes a decision to contract out work that will result in the displacement of bargaining unit members, it will make a good faith effort to place the displaced Employees in other City and Borough positions.
-In the event layoff is required, it shall be made in accordance with the layoff provisions of this Agreement. - 27.05 The decision by the Employer shall be final and binding and not subject to the Grievance Procedure of this Agreement.
+No RFP shall be issued until after the Union's proposal is received and considered.

+C. Once the Employer makes a decision to contract out work that will result in the displacement of bargaining unit members, it will make a good faith effort to place the displaced Employees in other Municipal positions.
+In the event layoff is required, it shall be made in accordance with the layoff provisions of this Agreement.

+D. The decision by the Employer shall be final and binding and not subject to the Grievance Procedure of this Agreement.

-Article 28 - Savings Clause
+Article 25 - SAVINGS CLAUSE